How to Calm a Racing Mind at 3am

 Should I get up or stay in bed?

-Will this go away on its own?
+Will a racing mind at night go away on its own?

 Can counselling help night-time anxiety?

 Yes.
 Calming the nervous system and working with the root of the worry during the day is what tends to soften the nights.
+The racing mind is often one of the first things to ease as that work goes on.